PaulAmb325/PaulAmb325/README.md

 ### Hello there 👋

 I'm Paul, a student in second year of Master's Degree in Computer Sciences in France :mortar_board:
-I'm currently looking for a 6-months internship somewhere in Europe :european_union:
+I'm currently an intern in Full-Stack Dev for Ippon Technologies
 I'm passionate about creating intersting and innovative projects!

 #### I'm interested in